danielfone/source.daniel.fone.net.nz/source/blog/2013/2013-05-28-why-you-should-never-rescue-exception-in-ruby.markdown

 end
 ~~~

-This is *okay*, but when developers need to know the exception details, a horrible, *nasty*, **brain-devouring** pattern tends to emerge:
+This is fine, but when developers need to capture the exception details, a terrible, *terrible* thing happens:

 ~~~ruby
 def do_some_job!